The Best Self-Publishing Platforms to Publish Your Book!

 7. BookBaby

 All printed books sold through the BookBaby store will generate a 50% royalty for the author.
-For other retailers, depending on the printing costs, size of the book, and retail price, authors can expect a royalty of between 10% and 30%.
+For other retailers, depending on printing costs, book size, and retail price, authors can expect a royalty of 10%-30%.

 Self-Publishing Platform Ebook Cover Size Requirements